 All staff who work with the pupil will be made aware of the pupil's needs, the outcomes sought, the support provided and any teaching strategies or approaches that are needed.
-This information will be recorded on our management information system, SIMS and Provision Map Software, and will be made accessible to staff in a pupil passport.
+This information will be recorded on our management information system, Arbor, and may also be made available to staff in a pupil passport or individual education plan.

-Parents will be fully aware of the planned support and interventions, and may be asked to reinforce or contribute to progress at home.
+Parents will be fully aware of the planned support and interventions, and may be asked to support or reinforce learning objectives at home.